Exactly 23 of the 46 U.S. presidents can trace lineage back to Ireland, so is St. Patrick’s Day a federal holiday?

 Though things get green inside the White House for St. Patrick’s Day, it’s not a federal holiday.
 That means federal employees will not have the day off on March 17, 2023, and will not be eligible for holiday premium pay.

-In fact, St. Patrick’s Day is not recognized as an official holiday in the United States, but it is still widely celebrated every year on March 17.
+In fact, St. Patrick’s Day is not recognized as an official holiday in the United States, but it is still widely and vigorously celebrated every year.

 St. Patrick is credited with spreading Christianity throughout Ireland, according to “The Old Farmer’s Almanac,” and is said to have died on March 17 in the late 5th Century.
 He is recognized as the patron saint of Ireland.
-According to legend, he drove all the snakes away from Ireland and used a 3-leaf shamrock to teach the Holy Trinity, which is the Christian belief that Father, Son and Holy Spirit are one.
+According to legend, he drove all the snakes away from Ireland and used a 3-leaf shamrock to teach the Holy Trinity.

 It has survived and spread over the centuries.
 Celebrations today are widespread across America, with parades in Boston, Chicago, New York, San Francisco and many other places in between.